 Someone with a niche market

 If someone has a particular expertise, they might hire me to write a thorough how-to book, so that they can help others flourish in that field.
-Someone who started in poverty, who now owns a half dozen thriving businesses and is worth tens of millions of dollars should really tell her story, so that others might follow in her footsteps.
+Someone who began their life in poverty, and who now owns a half dozen thriving businesses and is worth tens of millions of dollars should really tell her story so that others might follow in her footsteps.

 Or, if someone has a particular ability or skill set, he really should share that information with others.
 Maybe you’ve learned a new approach to gardening or have discovered new photography techniques.
 It would be a shame if that information were to be lost forever.
 I enjoy helping clients share details on how to start a variety of businesses.

 Family historians hire ghostwriters